 Details about this meeting are scant but Anastasia was said to have acted "fearful" and wouldn't go to the proposed venue at the estate of Richard Boiardo, so it had to be moved to the basement of a restaurant.

-The extent of Lombardozzi's cooperation is unknown but it appears he cooperated irregularly.
+The extent that "NY 6436-C-TE" cooperated with authorities is unknown.
+But it appears that he cooperated irregularly and his information had little lasting impact.
 When FBI agent Bruce Mouw took over the Gambino Crime Family file in 1980, he found the Intel "was ancient history, at least a decade old" and was like "starting with zero."

 1 Alfredo "Freddie the Sidge" Santantonio had a long rap sheet with arrests in Florida and New York for narcotics, armed robbery and assault.